REAIABook/REAIABook/readme.md

 We now run some diagnostics on the base model.

-We start by testing for multicollinearity. we check the variance inflation factors (VIF) and find that none of them exceed 10, the standard warning level.
+We start by testing for multicollinearity.
+We check the variance inflation factors (VIF) and find that none of them exceed 10, the standard warning level.

 ``` r
   vif(base.lm)